OlmosJT/termitalk-server/README.md

 - Optional: room name uniqueness and richer metadata
 - Optional: persistence of users and rooms
 - Optional: authentication beyond username-only
-- The `NICK` command may be present but not fully implemented depending on your branch/version
+- The `NICK` command may be present but not implemented

 ---